 Many people engaged in dangerous fields of work struggle with alcohol and substance use disorders and mental health conditions stemming from untreated PTSD.
 Those who feel unable or unwilling to seek assistance experience relationship problems, employment setbacks, irritability, and sleep disturbances.
 It is absolutely vital that first responders feel supported and empowered to seek help; it is critical that they come to believe that seeking help is a sign of strength rather than weakness.

 At Hemet Valley Recovery Center and Sage Retreat, we have successfully treated many first responders over the years.
 Men and women presenting with untreated PTSD, anxiety, depression, and addiction.
 In many cases, unhealthy coping mechanisms like drinking and drugging become the only way such individuals can make it through the day.
-Realizing that there was a need for a program tailored specifically for first responders, we designed a Heroes Program.
 We help firefighters, peace officers, EMTs, and active and retired military personnel learn healthy coping mechanisms for dealing with the symptoms of mental illness.

 Our team of professionals utilizes a scientific and holistic approach to help our nation’s heroes confront negative life experiences and the pathologies that trauma can give rise to, such as depression and anxiety.
 Simply put, we help first responders get better and get back to work, relying on recovery rather than drugs and alcohol.